Orwell Astronomical Society (Ipswich)

 Three observing areas were in operation.
 The principle area was the Observatory Dome, housing the Tomline Refractor, where the Moon was under observation.
 The second area was the Observatory balconies, where several small telescopes were in use.
 The third area was on the School playing fields, where I gave tours of the night sky to parties of visitors.

 Activities on Sunday were similar to those on Saturday.
-As is usual, there were fewer visitors on Sunday, and this resulted in a more relaxed evening, where none of the OASI hosts was too busy, and the visitors were able to spend more time with individual members of OASI.
+As is usual, there were fewer visitors on Sunday, and this resulted in a more relaxed evening, where none of the OASI hosts was too busy, and was able to spend more individual time with visitors.
 There was demand for only one night sky tour on Sunday evening.

 Thanks are due to all members of OASI who gave freely of their time to assist at the Open Weekend.